AminTaheri23/Score-based-Face-Quality-Assessment-FQA/README.md

 we have 3 classes of pics. good, average and bad pics are availabel in 'pics' folder. we extact every feature for thease and use feature reduction (auto encoders) to downsize it to a vector of 50 elemnts. then concate all of the vectores ( 4 * 50 =200) and use feature reduction and auto encoders and a softmax layer for classifying images.

+[logo]: fqa/lenna - Copy.jpg "Lenna Original"
 ## Performance
 our bottle neck is feature calculation. we should use a trained auto encoder for feature reduction (after we tuned it).